Skip to content

 Castle Douglas & Dumfries

 Why here: Experience the life of Robert Burns who lived, wrote and made merry in Dumfries.
-See the garden that inspired Neverland in the imagination of J.M.
-Barrie at Moat Brae and find the spot where Robert the Bruce committed murder to become King of Scotland!
+Or explore the dark side and find the spot where Robert the Bruce committed murder to become King of Scotland!
 Foodie delights await in Castle Douglas, with its ‘Food Town’ moniker.

 Where to stay: The Ernespie House Hotel and the King’s Arms Hotel are centrally located in Castle Douglas while Craigadam Country House Hotel offers a countryside setting not too far from the town.
 In Dumfries you can stay at the Cairndale Hotel with your dog, while the riverside of Friar’s Carse Hotel and its proximity to Robert Burns Ellisland Museum and Farm will appeal to the poetically minded!